South African Snowballs Recipe

 pink coconut snowball sa

 1. Start by sifting your flour.
-This may seem like a tedious task but it is essential if you want a flop proof snowball.
-Once this is done, add your baking powder then rub butter into the mixture to form fine crumbs.
+This may seem like a tedious task but it is essential if you want a flop-proof snowball.
+Once this is done, add your baking powder then rub the butter into the mixture to form fine crumbs.
 I use a bread knife to cut into the mixture this breaks down lumps very well.
 If you have a mixer then simply use this.
-Making sure the butter is at room temperature – this helps with the success of the snowballs.
+Make sure the butter is at room temperature – this helps with the success of the snowballs.
 The butter and flour need to bind well to form fine crumbs.

 2. Whisk the eggs.
 Add vanilla essence then whisk until fluffy.
 Add castor sugar.
-Add the egg mixture into the bread crumbs mixture.
+Add the egg mixture to the breadcrumbs mixture.

 3. Mix well until a soft pliable dough is formed.
 Although the texture of cooked snowballs is like that of a firm cake, the batter on the other hand is soft and thick.
 It should resemble a combination of scones dough and pound cake mixture…something like the image below…you should be able to pull it apart with your hands.